acallejasp/fdsw-github/site/content/docs/5.3/getting-started/javascript.md

 myDefaultAllowList.td = ['data-bs-option']

 // You can push your custom regex to validate your attributes.
-// Be careful about your regular expressions being too lax const myCustomRegex = /^data-my-app-[\w-]+/ myDefaultAllowList['*'].push(myCustomRegex)
+// Be careful about your regular experienciaressions being too lax const myCustomRegex = /^data-my-app-[\w-]+/ myDefaultAllowList['*'].push(myCustomRegex)
 ```